 The interior of the synagogue is largely intact with its original furniture and fittings, including a cedar bimah-reading table and cedar-fronted ark.
 The cast iron balustrading on the women’s gallery comes as something of a surprise.
 The building was designed to accommodate 350.

-The Paul Simon Hall behind the synagogue was the original Jewish school house for Ballarat, but I cannot find any information about this small building.
+The Paul Simon Hall behind the synagogue was the original Jewish school house for Ballarat; and noone seems to have any information about this small building.

 This regional city has one of the few surviving C19th synagogues in Victoria, so the building was quickly put on the Victorian Heritage Register of significant sites.
 Today it is only used for services on holy days, weddings and when Jewish tour groups arrive from Melbourne and Sydney.